jspyeatt/dev-notes/ldap/README.md

 ```
 You should now be able to connect using the `admin` user for binding.

-## Configuring for StartTLS and LDAPS Connection - Self Signed
+## Configuring for StartTLS and LDAPS Connection - Self Signed with CA
 Configuring openldap for secure connections is astonishingly hard if you have a trust chain.
 If you have a
 self-signed certificate, it isn't quite so bad.